Brad Self is accustomed to dealing with significant changes.

 How are you keeping guys engaged during this unique period of downtime?

 It’s pushing yourself and all and all, we can come out better from this.
 It’s a way to be self-motivated, like ‘I don’t know when it’s going to be, but I just need to be at my best.’
-If you have a ‘I’ll wait until tomorrow mentality’, [it won’t help] if all of a sudden it’s like ‘hey, you’re back in three weeks!’
+If you have an ‘I’ll wait until tomorrow mentality’, [it won’t help] if all of a sudden the league calls and says ‘hey, we’re coming back in three weeks!’

-We’re 7-6 and last year we were 6-12, so that shows the improvement from last year to this year.
-I think our fans saw some great continued leadership from our players in the way they lead and conduct themselves on and off the floor, and that’s something that can be expected for many years to come.
+We finished the season 7-6 and last year we finished 6-12, so that shows immediate on-field improvement from last year to this year.
+I think our fans saw some continued leadership from our players in the way they lead and conduct themselves on and off the floor, and that’s something that can be expected for many years to come.

-Dillon Ward, our team MVP, has been awesome on the floor and also as a leader.
-Guys like Robert Hope, Dan Coates and Joey Cupido also make a difference and it’s nice to see guys like Ryan Lee continue to make progress.
+Dillon Ward, our team MVP, has been awesome on the floor and as a leader.
+Guys like Robert Hope and Joey Cupido also make a huge difference and it’s nice to see guys like Ryan Lee continue to make progress.
 He’s now in his third year and is leading the team in scoring.
 Game after game, he’s scoring highlight reel goals and timely ones too.
-Chris Wardle has had a breakout season.
-It’s nice to see that from him, he’s a quiet, hard-working guy.
+Chris Wardle had a breakout season and it’s nice to see that from a quiet, hard-working guy like Chris.
 He has come into his own this season and become one of the top offensive guys on the team.

-The addition of Tyler Digby, I think was going to be huge for us.
-It’s already paid dividends in the couple of games that he played.
-I think he would’ve only gotten better as he got more comfortable around our players.
+The addition of Tyler Digby, I think is huge for us.
+The trade has already paid dividends in the couple of games that he played last year and I think he would’ve only gotten better as he got more comfortable around our players.

 Finally, how have you been able to scout and evaluate talent throughout this social distancing period?

 Our management team and coaches are in constant communication with each other, but It’s certainly different.
-A lot of what we’re working on right now is in preparation for the unknown, which is return to play and also the offseason and prepping for next season.
+A lot of what we’re working on right now is in preparation for the upcoming draft in September and prepping for next season.